 Marriage is a significant step in life.
 In the Church, it takes on a special character that many in the world do not recognize.
 St. Luke’s provides suitable preparation, not only for the ceremony, but also for your life as a disciple.
 Click here for more information.

 Preparing for the End of Life

 In the preface for the Eucharist in the Rites of Christian Burial, we hear that for God’s faithful, “life is changed, not ended.”
 That change begins now as we live our lives as disciples of Jesus in this world.
 Preparing ourselves and those dear to us for the time when we will not longer be “in the body” is one of life’s most important tasks.
 St. Luke’s is currently developing extensive resources to assist our members and anyone else who seeks to fulfill this important responsibility in light of Jesus’ teaching and the Church’s practices.
-Check back for more information beginning in late Fall 2022.
+Check back for more information beginning in Fall 2023.